Slavery in the United States: Slavery in the American Revolution and early republic

-Slaves and free blacks who supported the rebellion
+Slaves and free blacks who supported the Continental Army

 The rebels began to offer freedom as an incentive to motivate slaves to fight on their side.
 Washington authorized slaves to be freed who fought with the American Continental Army.
 Rhode Island started enlisting slaves in 1778, and promised compensation to owners whose slaves enlisted and survived to gain freedom.
 During the course of the war, about one-fifth of the Northern army was black.
 In 1781, Baron Closen, a German officer in the French Royal Deux-Ponts Regiment at the Battle of Yorktown, estimated the American army to be about one-quarter black.
 These men included both former slaves and free-born blacks.
 Thousands of free blacks in the Northern states fought in the state militias and Continental Army.
 In the South, both sides offered freedom to slaves who would perform military service.
 Roughly 20,000 slaves fought in the American Revolution.